Youth Jazz Ensemble of DuPage

 This year’s surprise was not cool at all.
 Covid.

 In short, YJED band members usually come from 15 or more high schools in DuPage County and surrounding areas.
 To protect their students and staff, most school districts limited access to their own students and staff.
 Which meant no place for YJED to rehearse or perform…let alone audition.

 YJED needed to find another way to temporarily fulfill its educational mission to help develop top high school jazz musicians from the many high schools in DuPage County and surrounding areas.
 And so our director and founder, Robert Blazek created and launched the YJED MasterClass online program.

 Every month, we featured an online YJED MasterClass which featured a jazz master who was an active educator and practitioner.
 We invited not only YJED members from the previous year, but also local high school band directors, other high school musicians who expressed an interest in YJED, and other jazz musicians at local colleges.
 The students were able to learn from these jazz masters on topics that included improvisation, section and lead playing, composing and arranging.

 We’d like to thank these Jazz Masters who helped our musicians keep growing, despite the challenges: Wycliffe Gordon, Mike Smith, Alan Baylock, Eric Hochberg, Adam Larson, and Rob Parton.

 The YJED MasterClass series has been supported in part by a grant from the JCS Arts, Health, and Education Fund of the DuPage Foundation.

 YJED MasterClass online - Support through GoFundMe

 Normally, at the end of each season, the band produces a recording with the best of their season's songs with GoFundMe donations helping to fund studio time, sound mixing and mastering, and production.
-Due to Covid-19, we were not able to record for the 2019-20 season.

 Click on the yellow "Donate via GoFundMe" button for more details and to make a donation electronically.